What is Hotjar? How to use it?

 Next, choose how to analyze the recording in Hotjar.
 For this, specify the tags you will assign to them.
 These are keywords that you can associate with your recordings.
 They should reflect what users are searching for, their actions, their state of mind, and emotions you can infer (based on tangible criteria).

-Run recordings and analyze them
+Run recordings and analyze them.

 Make sure the sample capture you’re studying is representative of your overall traffic: Compare Hotjar data with Google Analytics data, specifically based on the following criteria:

-- device type
+• device type

-- navigation system
+• navigation system

-- source/medium
+• source/medium

-- average session duration.
+• average session duration.

-Export the data and read your results
+Export the data and read your results.

 After reaching the desired volume of analyzed records, export the data from the logs to a spreadsheet through Hotjar.
 You can use several tools to analyze these results:

-- Definition of a pivot table.
+• Definition of a pivot table.
 For example, the volume of records by device type.

-- The nb.if.ens function is defined to calculate the volume of records with multiple tags.
+• The nb.if.ens function is defined to calculate the volume of records with multiple tags.
 For example, users who converted and whose session was fluid.

-- Other analysis tools you think are relevant.
+• Other analysis tools you think are relevant.

-Classify friction points based on their importance and connection to a site element (e.g., a CTA or a form).
+Classify friction points based on their importance and connection to a website element (e.g., a CTA or a form).
 Then each of these points of friction with the numerical data obtained from your research or by observation (taking notes).

 Use your analysis to create recommendations.